codeursenior/ng-refactoring/README.md

 - [ ] Verifiy than the code is always working.
 - [ ] Commit this valuable refactoring.

 ### Refactoring #7 : How can we continue to improve the internal structure of our code base?
-(Do it quick)
+(Make it fast)

 Now the code has move from "Make it work" to "Make it right".
 It is much easier to evolve quickly.